Frances Pittman Malcolm Genealogy Room

 Do you have old maps of Grapevine?

-The best “old” map of Grapevine that we have was drawn in 1982 and shows how Grapevine looked between the 1800s and 1920.
+The best “old” map of Grapevine that we have was drawn in 1982 and shows how Grapevine likely looked between the 1800s and 1920.
 We have a few older fold-out street maps.
-We also have a few maps of Tarrant County from various years, a few of which show the landowners.
+We also have a few nineteenth-century plat maps of Tarrant County which show original Grapevine landowners.

 Do you have Grapevine city directories?